MAC address vs IP address: What’s the difference?

 By seeing these relationships, network teams get full visibility into all their network traffic and can even identify cybersecurity threats faster.
 With BlueCat’s platform, you can systematically gather and analyze all your internal and external DNS data.

-Furthermore, BlueCat Address Manager also allows admins to enter MAC addresses.
+Furthermore, BlueCat’s DDI software includes an Address Manager, which allows admins to enter MAC addresses.
 MAC pools can group MAC addresses together for functionality.
 Each MAC address can be linked to multiple IP addresses of different networks.
 This can help administrators troubleshoot at the device level, giving them another tool for central visibility and management of network activity.

 An avatar of the author